saylordotorg/course_bio311/Unit03.md

+---
+layout: default
+title: "BIO311: Molecular Biology"
+course_description: "A detailed exploration of the structure and function of DNA and RNA and how these nucleic acids are used to form proteins, and their importance in genetics and inheritance.
+Special emphasis is placed on DNA replication, transcription, gene expression, mutation and repair, recombination, molecular techniques, and appropriate molecular models."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Chromosome, Chromatin, and Nucleosome** <span id="3"></span> *DNA is packed into chromosomes in cells.
 The structure of the chromosome is constantly changing based on the metabolic activities